JasonMDev/my_cf_project/README.md

 ### To Do
-- [ ] Fix the spacing after relative navigation bar. see floats - https://css-tricks.com/all-about-floats/
+- [x] Fix the spacing after relative navigation bar. see floats - https://css-tricks.com/all-about-floats/
-	- [ ] Maybe empty div inherit height?
+	- [x] Maybe empty div inherit height?
 - [ ] When span:hover activates prevent text from moving.
 - [ ] Add comment for the faq.html divs
 - [ ] Make accordion transparent like Eric An
 - [ ] Why is panel heading not working.
 - [ ] Change FAQ page jumbotron.
+- [ ] Why is nav different in different pages. [not due to pictures.]